Dansby Swanson Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Rays pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have the sixth-ranked team ERA across all league pitching staffs (3.74).
+- The Rays' 3.71 team ERA ranks fifth across all MLB pitching staffs.

+- Rays pitchers combine to allow 60 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his most recent time out on Wednesday, the lefty went seven innings against the Toronto Blue Jays, giving up one earned run while surrendering four hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he threw seven innings, allowing one earned run while giving up six hits.

+- In nine games this season, the 29-year-old has a 3.17 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.